nztdev/council/README.md

 # Council

-Personal advisory councils: create a trusted "council" of people, post a question, get quick judgment back.
+Personal advisory councils: create a trusted "council" of people, then post a question, get quick judgment back.
 This build has a real Supabase backend and real accounts (email/password) — no demo users.